Readless

 Mistake #1: Not Auditing Subscriptions First

 Before setting up a digest service, audit your subscriptions.
 Unsubscribe from newsletters you never read.
 Tools like Unroll.me or Mailstrom make this easy.
-A digest of 5 valuable newsletters beats a digest of 20 mediocre ones.
+A digest of 5 valuable newsletters beats a digest of 20 mediocre ones — quality over quantity is critical for useful summaries.

 Mistake #2: Wrong Digest Timing